prisma/prisma-examples/pulse/fullstack-simple-chat/README.md

 npx prisma migrate dev --name init
 ```

 You now have a table called `Message` in your database.
-Because this is the initial migration, the Prisma CLI also invoked the [seed script](./prisma/seed.ts) and created three `Message` records in the database.

 ### 4. Start the server